-Submissions or inquiries can be sent to firstname.lastname@example.org.
-We generally publish articles between 600 to 1,000 words in length, well researched and focused on Northwest issues.
-We expect writers to include links for important facts in their articles; it's also helpful to simply provide editors a list of sources for their facts.
-We normally do not publish national commentary, but we welcome submissions with a strong Northwest component to a national issue.
+Submissions or inquiries can be sent to email@example.com.
+We generally publish articles between 800 and 1200 words in length, well researched and focused on Northwest issues.
+We expect writers to include links for important facts in their articles.
+We normally do not publish national commentary, but we welcome submissions with a strong Northwest point of view on national issues.

 As we expand, we hope to add a rich variety of voices representing the diversity of communities and viewpoints around the Northwest.
 We are always looking for someone to write smart commentary on Northwest issues.
 If you think you — or someone you know — would make a good commentator on Northwest politics, people and culture, please send an email to firstname.lastname@example.org with the subject line “Crosscut columnist.”